 1.3.
 Trading area

-Trading areas define the geographical boundaries within which buyers and sellers can conduct trades.
-For example, a pound of phosphorous removed in the Boise River Basin is not the same as a pound of phosphorous removed in the Yakima River.
+Trading areas define the geographical boundaries within which buyers and sellers can conduct trades..
+Trades need to be conducted within an area connected hydrologically.

 Draft Best Practice: Trades, by default, should occur upstream of a point of compliance, ideally in conformance with a point of compliance defined in the TMDL.
 Trading area boundaries should also be defined to preclude all localized impacts.